 I have published over a dozen journal articles in a number of well regarded peer reviewed journals including Politics & Religion, the Journal for the Scientific Study of Religion, the Review of Religious Research, the Journal of Religious Leadership, Representation and Politics, Groups, and Identities.

-In addition, my research has been covered in a variety of media outlets including The Washington Post, Christianity Today, CT-Women, The Corner of Church and State, and NPR-WSIU.
+In addition, my research has been covered in a variety of media outlets including The Washington Post, Vox, Christianity Today, CT-Women, The Corner of Church and State, and NPR-WSIU.

 Along with publishing in a number of media outlets I am the co-founder and frequent contributor to Religion in Public, a forum for scholars of religion and politics to make their work accessible to a more general audience.
 In addition, I am almost a pastor in the American Baptist Church, having served my current church for over twelve years.